Services & Approaches

 We will treat you with the compassion and empathy you deserve, whether you need support with your child’s behaviours of concern, or your own flashbacks.
 Whether you require help because your emotions feel out of control, or to better develop attachment with your child, we will support you.

-Our practice is flexible and focused on you and your family’s needs, so if your child requires a psychological assessment with an additional specialism, such as a cognitive, or autism assessment, we can achieve that for you.
+Our practice is flexible and focused on you and your family’s needs, so if your child requires an autism assessment, full psychological assessment, or one of many different specialist assessments, we can achieve that for you.

 Services for organisations